MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Proposed Method

 \subsubsection{Adversarial Learning for Feature Alignment}

 As shown in Fig.\ref{Fig4}, we respectively design $E_{s}$ and $E_{t}$ for feature extraction of source and target images.
-Obviously, we hope that both $E_{s}$ and $E_{t}$ have the general representation capability on source and target images.
+Obviously, we expect that both $E_{s}$ and $E_{t}$ have the general representation capability on source and target images.
 Therefore, we apply adversarial learning on $E_{s}$ and $E_{t}$ to alleviate the representation gap caused by domain shift.
-Eq.\ref{Eq1} $\sim$ Eq.\ref{Eq4} show this process.
+This process is formulated from Eq.\ref{Eq1} to Eq.\ref{Eq4}.